compGeom-s23/compGeom-s23.github.io/Projects/P6-VisGraph.md

 ### What and how to  turn in

-You will receive the assignment on GitHub.
+You will receive the assignment on GitHub; it contains no code.
 To submit, simple push your code into your github repository for this assignment.
 Do not turn in any object or executable files.